 Admitted to the bar in 1855, Tenney was a lawyer, long-time activist, and “Madison’s favorite curmudgeon.”
 Elected to the Madison Common Council in 1860, Tenney was the youngest man to ever serve on the council at the age of 26.
 Tenney championed Madison’s burgeoning tourist industry.
 In 1870, Tenney moved to Chicago to establish a law firm and remained there for 23 years.
 However, during that time Tenney subscribed to Madison newspapers, visited often, and got involved with major improvement projects.

 In 1897, Tenney moved back to Madison, what he considered his hometown, and returned to civic affairs.
-By 1899, the Madison Park and Pleasure Drive Association (MPPDA), predecessor of the Madison Parks Division, had become a well-respected organization in the acquisition, development, and maintenance of land.
+By 1899, the Madison Park and Pleasure Drive Association (MPPDA), the predecessor of the Madison Parks Division, had become a well-respected organization in the acquisition, development, and maintenance of the land.